 There are 11 key issues to explore when looking at ballast water treatment systems.
 The following selection guide can be of help.
 A number of technologies exist for ballast water treatment.
 UV treatment is a common choice, but even UV-based systems differ significantly.

 Adopted in 2004, the BWM Convention is known officially as the International Convention for the Control and Management of Ship’s Ballast Water and Sediments.
-Though it took many years to ratify, its introduction triggered the development of today’s range of treatment systems.
+Though it took many years to ratify, its introduction triggered the development of today’s range of treatment systems

 Since its ratification in September 2016, the BWM Convention has made ballast water treatment a major issue worldwide.
-Newbuilds will require type-approved treatment systems as of September 2017, while existing vessels will need to have them retrofitted by their first vessel renewal survey after that date.
-In essence, all vessels will have to install a treatment system within a period of around five years.
+Newbuilds require type-approved treatment systems as of September 2017, while existing vessels need to have them retrofitted by their first vessel renewal survey after that date.
+In essence, all vessels have to install a treatment system within a period of around five years.

 Because the BWM Convention was established when less was known about the control mechanisms needed in ballast water treatment, IMO type approval certificates have developed over time.
 Certificates issued after 2014 offer more detail about the operating limitations of a system, such as salinity, temperature and UV transmittance levels.
 Any certificate issued before this date should be examined critically, and the newest revision of a certificate should always be sought.

 Most notable among the many national ballast water treatment regulations, the USCG Ballast Water Discharge Standard has been in force since June 2012.
 As of December 2013, all new vessels wishing to deballast in United States waters must comply, with requirements for existing vessels following thereafter.

-Systems must be well developed when testing is performed, and the tests must be conducted by an independent third party.
+Systems must be well developed when USCG testing is performed, and the tests must be conducted by an independent third party.
 This degree of transparency adds credibility to the test results.
 In addition, there are more specific requirements on the monitoring of operating parameters during USCG tests.